McDaived/Open-Source-Sea-of-Thieves-Actore-Name/README.md

-`actors.json` - This is the primary file -  الملف الاساسي `actors.csv` - CSV File of `actors.json` imported by `Import_csv.py`
+`actors.json` - This is the primary file
+`actors.csv` - CSV File of `actors.json` imported by `Import_csv.py`